 Although you won't find a huge, jam-packed events calendar in November in Spain, there are still plenty of festive events—many celebrating the country's various wines and liquors.
 Additionally, music and film lovers will relish in November's many festivals.

 - All Saints Day: November 1 is a public holiday in Spain.
 Many shops and services will be closed on this day.

-- Bilbao International Festival of Documentary and Short Film takes place in Bilbao in mid-November, but it's not your only chance to catch award-winning flicks.
+- Bilbao International Festival of Documentary and Short Film: This one takes place in Bilbao in mid-November, but it's not your only chance to catch award-winning flicks.
 Other film festivals worth checking out include the San Sebastián Horror & Fantasy Film Festival (October 28–November 3, 2019) and the Seville Film Festival.

 November Travel Tips